 - Reconcile all changes and updates across all departments and data sources

-By virtue of its complexity and specialization, this type of analytics can only be provided by software vendors that specialize in advanced retail analytics.
+By its complexity and specialization, this type of analytics can only be provided by software vendors that specialize in advanced retail analytics.

 With it, you can not only automate hundreds of repetitive tasks (compiling reports, consolidating data between departments, analyzing etc.) but also optimize at a granularity that human analysts are simply not capable of.